Automated translation puts rocket boosters behind any e-commerce operation. Is your site up to speed?

-Technical specifications, promotional messages, and FAQs all need to be localized for the target market.
-The surrounding web content must also follow suit: the home page, terms and conditions, the menus, and every stage of the payment processes—from basket listing to receipt for payment.
+Localize technical specifications, promotional messages, and FAQs for the target market.
+The surrounding web content must also follow suit.
+That includes the home page, terms and conditions, the menus, and every stage of the payment processes.

-The entire customer journey must be recreated as if it was originally designed with your target consumer in mind.
+You basically recreate the entire customer journey with your target consumer in mind.

-If this makes you feel that e-commerce may not be the simple path to world trade domination you thought it was, consider the reward that could be yours once your e-commerce site has been localized for each market: a huge and lasting boost to your sales.
+If you feel that e-commerce is not be the simple path to world trade domination, consider the likely reward of e-commerce localization: a huge and lasting boost to your sales.

 Localizing your e-commerce website is, therefore, a good thing to do—but there’s work to be done if you want to maximize the returns on your investment.

-And if this new aspect to the workflow slows down your products’ time to market, the question must be asked: is it worth it?
+And if this new aspect to the workflow slows down your products’ time to market, ask yourself: is it worth it?